U.D. Oliveirense (basketball)

 União Desportiva Oliveirense, commonly known as Oliveirense Basquetebol or simply Oliveirense, is a basketball team based in Oliveira de Azemeis, Portugal.
 It plays in Portuguese LPB.
-The team has won one Portuguese Cup, one Portuguese Supercup and the League Cup twice.
+The team has won two Portuguese Championships, one Portuguese Cup, two Portuguese Supercups and five League Cups.
 The team is a part of the parent football club U.D.
 Oliveirense.

 The last time the club competed in Europe was in the 2003–04 season, when it played in the FIBA Europe League.